-Creating Connected, Secure & Effective Ecosystems; An Update on the MA Data Hub and K12 Privacy
+Creating Connected, Secure & Effective Ecosystems; An Update on the MA Data Hub and K12 Privacy - Session 1

 This session will explore the major components of creating a Connected, Secure & Effective Ecosystem; professional development, application vetting, centralized data interoperability and data privacy enforcement.
 In addition to describing the four major components in depth, examples will be provided of reasonable solutions to implement each.
 Emphasis will be put on the role of the MA Data Hub in helping districts address the interoperability and privacy enforcement components.
 This will include an update on the status of the MA Data Hub pilot as well as ongoing work to address the need for global standards to address K12 data security requirements.